William Prescott: American Revolutionary War

-In 1774 he was appointed colonel of a regiment of “minute men,” enrolled in Pepperell and vicinity.
-On receiving intelligence of the “regulars’” (British) attack on Lexington on the memorable 19 April 1775, the alarm that was raised, that British troops were marching on Concord reached Pepperell about 10 a.m. on April 19.
-Prescott immediately gave order for the company in Pepperell and the company in Hollis, to march to Groton and thence to the scene of action, but arriving there before the Groton Companies were ready, they, after a short halt, proceeded on their way in advance of the Groton companies.
-Col. Prescott hastened on, with as many of his regiment as he could collect, to Concord and thence to Cambridge, but did not overtake the retreating British troops.
-The companies arrived too late to participate in the day's battles, but they became part of the small army that laid siege to Boston afterward.
+In 1774, Prescott was appointed colonel of a regiment of “minute men”, enrolled in Pepperell and several nearby communities.
+After hearing of the “regulars’” (British) attack on Lexington on 19 April 1775, the alarm was raised that British troops were marching on Concord.
+The news reached Pepperell about 10:00 am.
+Prescott immediately gave orders for the company in Pepperell and the company in Hollis to march to Groton and thence to the scene of action.

+Arriving before the Groton Companies were ready, the Pepperell and Hollis companies, after a short halt, proceeded on their way in advance of the Groton companies.
+Col. Prescott hastened ahead with as many of his regiment as he could collect to Concord and thence to Cambridge but did not overtake the retreating British troops.
+They arrived too late to participate in the day's battles, but they became part of the small army that laid siege to Boston afterward.
 He and most of his men enlisted for eight months, the period of the first enlistment.

 When the American military commanders were alerted to British plans to capture undefended high ground at Dorchester Heights and Charlestown, Prescott was chosen to lead 1,200 men onto the Charlestown peninsula and erect defenses on Bunker Hill.
 The actual defenses were built on Breeds Hill, as it was lower and closer to the harbor.
 "On the 16th of June, 1775, Gen. Artemas Ward, the commander-in-chief, issued an order for placing three Massachusetts regiments (Col. Prescott's, Col. Frye's and Col. Bridge's) and one hundred and twenty men from a Connecticut regiment (under the brave command of Thomas Knowlton), about one thousand in all, all under the command of Col. Prescott, directing them to proceed to Bunker Hill and there erect a fortification.